spdk/spdk/doc/applications.md

 ### Debug log {#cmd_arg_debug_log_flags}

 Enable a specific debug log type.
 This option can be used more than once.
-A list of all available types is provided in the `--help` output, with `--traceflag all` enabling all of them.
+A list of all available types is provided in the `--help` output, with `--logflag all` enabling all of them.
 Debug logs are only available in debug builds of SPDK.

 ## CPU mask {#cpu_mask}